USDA-FSA/fsa-design-system/guides/applications/forms.md

 ## General Guidelines

- * In general, a single column of input fields is recommend
+ * In general, a single column of input fields is recommended
  * Two column layouts can be used when grouping of form fields requires paired structure
  * Labels shall be top aligned
  * All form elements shall be aligned to the left